Antlers of the Heart

 Until.

 Until!
 Luck bit me on the third nipple.
-(Yep: three.
-I’d tell you to count ‘em, but we’re not really that close, yet.)

 The tissues of my chest and breasts, once a fearful, locked room to me, are now a well-met place that I know how to support and to live in.
-Even more than that, we now have the kind of relationship wherein when they start to change - get lumpy or bumpy or painful - I know them as a canary in the coalmine; it’s time to pay attention and take some Care.
-I live with more Heart, because there She is, and freer.
-Which I can do, because DeAnna (and other teachers, like the two below) gave me the tools to care for myself in dynamic relationship.
+Even more than that, we now have the kind of relationship wherein their changes are diagnostic and helpful to me.
+When my tissues change texture or present pain, I know them as a canary in the coalmine, understanding it’s time to pay attention and take some Care.
+I live with more Heart, (herein capitalized to indicate the energetics of a physical structure) because my chest doesn’t feel like a numb cage.
+There are now inroads for my Heart to be part of my life.
+Engaging my physical structures has continued to free me (process, friends - still in process) to experience the poetry therein.
+All this I am more able to do, because DeAnna (and other teachers, like mo washburn and Pamela Samuelson) taught me the tools to care for myself in dynamic, relational, skilled and kind ways.

 Care which I hope now to offer to you, in the form of ANTLERS OF THE HEART.
-Alongside two of my dearest kin, colleagues, and teachers, mo washburn and Pamela Samuelson, we aim to pass these teachings on that YOU may have in your hands and hearts some of these great tools of embodiment, freedom, and connection.
+Alongside two of my dearest kin, colleagues, and teachers, mo washburn and Pamela Samuelson, we aim to pass these teachings on that YOU may have in your hands and Hearts some of these great tools of embodiment, freedom, and connection.

 We welcome you to open your hearts and hands, to breathe deeply and let go, to hold and to give what is yours to hold and to give in this life, wildly and openly.